porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/frosted-glass.md

 - Only pair with neutral colors.
 - Use it rarely.

-#### Don’t:
+#### Hint:

-- Be aware of may appear low contrast due to the background
+- Be aware of contrast issues depending on the background
-- Don’t use it on low contrast or plane background because of new visual effect
-- Be aware of performance issues

-**Note:** Some browsers have issues with rendering the effect
+- Some browsers have issues with rendering the effect

 ## Styles